 At an operational level, these fisheries are managed in accordance with the National Fisheries Plan for Deepwater Fisheries (FNZ, 2019).
-There are species-specific chapters for hake, hoki and ling within this plan (MPI, 2010a; MPI, 2011; MPI, 2013).
+There is a species-specific chapter for southern blue whiting within this plan (MPI, 2011).

 The National Deepwater Plan consists of three parts: